islonik/JavaCraft/elastic/README.md

 ### Fuzzy search

+Fuzzy query returns documents that contain terms similar to the search term, as measured by a <a href="https://en.wikipedia.org/wiki/Levenshtein_distance">Levenshtein edit distance.</a>

+An edit distance is the number of one-character changes needed to turn one term into another.
+These changes can include:

+* Changing a character (<b>b</b>ox → f</b>ox)
+* Removing a character (<b>b</b>lack → lack)
+* Inserting a character (sic → sic<b>k</b>)
+* Transposing two adjacent characters (<b>ac</b>t → <b>ca</b>t)

+To find similar terms, the fuzzy query creates a set of all possible variations, or expansions, of the search term within a specified edit distance.
+The query then returns exact matches for each expansion.

 Fuzzy queries are an essential component of Elasticsearch when it comes to handling approximate or imprecise search terms.
 They allow users to search for documents containing terms that are similar to the specified query term, even if they are not exactly the same.
 This can be particularly useful in scenarios where users might make typos, or input variations of the same term.